 The Lezyne Super GPS Enhanced is a versatile GPS enabled cycling computer at an unbeatable price.
-Awesome smartphone integration with turn-by-turn navigation give the Super GPS an unrivaled price-to-feature ratio.
-It is also compatible with both Bluetooth Smart and ANT+ sensors, offering great versatility.
-The computer housing is much less streamlined than some of its competitors and it does not have maps, but it is a great training tool, with plenty of data screen options for even the most particular cyclist.
+Awesome smartphone integration with text and call notifications, turn-by-turn navigation, and live tracking give the Super GPS an unrivaled price-to-feature ratio.
+Lezyne's Ally V2 app is one of the most user-friendly companion apps and makes initial setup and programming a snap.
+It is also compatible with both Bluetooth Smart and ANT+ sensors, offering great versatility and performance data.
+The computer housing is much less streamlined than some of its competitors and it does not have preloaded maps, but it is a great tracking and training tool, with plenty of data screen options for even the most particular cyclist.

 Cons: Fewer data metrics than Garmin, no color screen, no maps

 Our Analysis and Test Results

 Lezyne has stormed the cycling computer market with a range of great products.
 The Super GPS Enhanced is one of five computers released as part of the Year 10 product launch.
 The old version of the Super GPS was the winner of our Best Buy Award and the new Enhanced version retains the same low price with huge improvements in functionality and connectivity.
 The inclusion of turn-by-turn navigation is at the top of the list of features that set the Super GPS apart from other computers in this price range.
 If you are on a budget and need a GPS enabled cycling computer with amazing sensor compatibility and smartphone integration, look no further.
 The Micro C has all of the same features as the Super GPS in a smaller and lighter package and a slightly lower price.